rybak/VanillaWithFlake/README.md

 - - Creates Dragon Egg on a players first kill
 - - Drops Elytra
 - - When respawned, Shulkers spawn to defend End Crystals
-- Fishing lots in a short time frame gives exponentially strong "Bad Luck"
+- Fishing lots in a short time frame gives exponentially worse Bad Luck
 - Horse Armour (Iron/Gold/Diamond) has a crafting recipe (Same as Leather Horse Armour but with relevant mineral instead of leather)
 - Illusioners
 - - Drop 1-3 (4-9 with Looting III) Arrows of Blindness (0:30) when killed by a player